Updated November 8, 2019

 CLASSICAL ART MUSEUMS:

 - Metropolitan Museum of Art (Met).
 As in the Natural History Museum, admission used to be free, but not anymore, now adult admission is $25.
 Museum dedicated to classical art, all kinds of paintings and sculptures, from classical antiquity to present days.
 It is comparable to museums like the Louvre in Paris and the British Museum in London.
 Requires at least half a day to see it properly.

 - The Cloisters.
 It belongs to the Met, so buying the admission to the previous you can enter in this one.
 It is a reconstruction of a medieval European monastery using pieces of many convents and artworks from different eras; most of it comes from Spain and France.
-It may be unattractive to tourists from Western Europe, where this type of construction abound.
+It may be unattractive to tourists from Western Europe, where this type of buildings abound.
 It should be noticed that it is in the very northwest corner of Manhattan, so it takes quite a while to arrive there.

 - Frick Collection.
-Closed on Mondays, admission 20 $ (Sundays from 11:00 to 13:00 pay want you want, free first Friday of the month from 18:00 to 21:00).
+Closed on Mondays, admission $22 (Wednesdays from 14:00 to 18:00 pay want you want, free first Friday of the month from 18:00 to 21:00).
 We have never visited this highly valued collection given its price, and on Sunday mornings the queue at the entrance is demoralizing.

 MUSEUMS OF MODERN ART: